System Requirements and Interoperability

 |

-1 GB of free memory for installation 800 MB per process running with XLIO
+1 GB of free memory for installation 800 MB per process running with VMA

 |